Mj12-Studio/ue-hexgridmanager-docs/documents/tutorials/hexgridmanager_basic/hexgridmanager_basic.md

 ### Mouse Events ###

-From the *Level Blueprint Event Graph*, with the **BP_HexGridManager** selected on the Level editor, create the *OnTileClicked* Event node by right-clicking the Event Graph and selecting "*Add Event for BP Hex Grid Manager > Event Dispatchers > Add On Tile Clicked*":\
+From the *Level Blueprint Event Graph*, with the **BP_HexGrid** selected on the Level editor, create the *OnTileClicked* Event node by right-clicking the Event Graph and selecting "*Add Event for BP Hex Grid > Event Dispatchers > Add On Tile Clicked*":\
 ![Image_Title](./images/tutorial_20_add_onclicked_node.png "ToolTip_Message")

 Drag the "Touched Tile" pin out to create a new node, search for "set material", and select "Set Material (TileMesh)":\